PyHP-pph/PyHP_pph/README.md

 See the [spec folder](https://github.com/PyHP-pph/PyHP-pph/tree/master/spec) for a list of proposals regarding the specification.

-See the [src folder](https://github.com/PyHP-pph/PyHP-pph/tree/master/src) for the source code for the Compiled Interpreter-Compiler.
+See the [cic folder](https://github.com/PyHP-pph/PyHP-pph/tree/master/cic) for the source code for the Compiled Interpreter-Compiler.

 ## Contributing
 See [CONTRIBUTING.md](CONTRIBUTING.md) for ways to contribute to this programming language.